uppes/coroutine/README.md

 6. You **`run`** your `function`, putting everything in motion. *Here you are not starting any **event loop***.
 What could be seen as an event loop, is the work being done *before* or *after* the `task` is place into **action** by the `scheduler`.
 7. Where will this `task` land/return to? *Answer*: The same location that called it, there are **no callbacks**.

+> Step **1**, is implemented in other languages with an specific keyword, `async`.

+> Steps **2** to **6**, is preformed in other languages with an specific keyword, `await`.

 The terminology/naming used here is more in line with [Python's Asyncio](https://www.python.org/dev/peps/pep-0492/) and [Curio](https://curio.readthedocs.io/en/latest/index.html#) usage.
 In fact, most of the source code method calls has been change to match theres.

-## Installation

-    composer require uppes/coroutine

 ## Functions

 Only the functions located here and in the `Core.php` file should be used.
 Direct access to object class libraries is discouraged, the names might change, or altogether drop if not listed here.
+Library package [development](#Development) is the exception.

 ```php
 const MILLISECOND = 0.001;